jguecaimburu/caf-project/README.md

 All the carousel elements should be placed inside a **container** element.
 It should contain one of each of these elements:
 - Slide Container: Element that contains all the slides.
 One slide should be the **currentSlide**, which is the slide visible in the front of the carousel.
 The slides will be ordered in a list as presented in the HTML.
 The current slide sets the index to start with when the page is loaded.
-- **btnForward**: Move to the next slide, the one located on the right of the current slide.
+- **btnForward**: Element that will hold a click event to call the function that moves to the next slide, the one located on the right of the current slide.
-- **btnBackward**: Move to the previous slide, the one located on the left of the current slide.
+- **btnBackward**: Element that will hold a click event to call the function that moves to the previous slide, the one located on the left of the current slide.
-- **btnPlay**: Turn on / off the carousel timer.
+- **btnPlay**: Element that will hold a click event to call the function that turns on / off the carousel timer.

 The slide container can hold any number of **slides**.
 Each of them must have the same class selector but other classes can be added to each one.
 Only one of them should have the currentSlide selector.